ahoura-m/Rewards-Tabulation-System/README.md

-# Fetch Rewards Backend Test
+# API designed to keep track of a users points

-This is an API designed to keep track of a user's points per payer.
+This is an API designed to keep track of a user's points per payer and allow the user to spend their points.

 ## Background: